-In the heart of the Po Valley, the Province of Lodi is agricultural land dotted with a fascinating array castles and shrines.
-The plain is gentle and even, interrupted here and there with stretches of water.
-The land was formed by the floodwaters of the river Adda.
-The Lodi plain is fertile with sub stratum of clay, used for the production of the artisan ceramics of the area.
-The territory boasts various protected areas and natural parks, notably the Park of South Adda, straddling Lodi and Cremona.
+In the heart of the Po River Valley, the Province of Lodi is agricultural land dotted with a fascinating array of castles and religious sanctuaries.
+The gently-sweepingLodi plain is interrupted here and there with bodies of water and, after all, was in part formed by the floodwaters of the River Adda.
+It is fertile with a sub-stratum of clay, used in local ceramics production.
+The terrain boasts various protected areas and natural parks, notably the Regional Park of the Southern Adda that straddles Lodi and Cremona.

-Lodi is also the guardian of one of the most important relics of the Lombard Renaissance, the Santuario dell’ Incoronata, centrally planned in the Bramante style and embellished with stucco and frescos of rare beauty, created by the most important artists of Lodi and Lombardy.
-In addition, there are the Cistercian Abbey of Santi Pietro e Paolo and the twelfth century Cerreto Abbey, Villa Biancardi a Casalpusterlengo (Zorelsco district), the Villa Litta Carini at Orio Litta, the former convents of San Cristoforo and San Domenico at Lodi, now the headquarters of the Lodi provincial authorities.
+Lodi is also the guardian of one of the most important relics of the Lombard Renaissance, the Sanctuary dell’ Incoronata, centrally-planned in the Bramante style and embellished with stucco and frescos of rare beauty and created by the most important artists of Lodi and Lombardy.
+Finally, check out the Cistercian Abbey of Saints Peter and Paolo and the 12th-Century Cerreto Abbey, Villa Biancardi in Casalpusterlengo (Zorelsco district), the Litta Carini Villa in Orio Litta, and the former Convents of San Cristoforo and San Domenico in Lodi, now the governing seat of the Province of Lodi.

-In addition, there are a number of interesting museums to visit: the birthplace of S.Francesca Cabrini (Patron Saint of Emigrants) at Sant'Angelo Lodigiano and the Museo Cabriniano at Codogno, the Lamberti Art Collection at Codogno, the Paolo Gorini Anatomical Collection at Lodi, the Museo della Stampa e della Stampa d'Arte, the private collection, "The world of the nativity scene" at Salerano sul Lambro.
+In addition, a number of interesting museums invite travelers to visit: the birthplace of Santa Francesca Cabrini (the Patron Saint of Emigrants) at Sant'Angelo Lodigiano, the Museo Cabriniano and the Lamberti Art Collection in Codogno, the Paolo Gorini Anatomical Collection in Lodi itself, and the Prints and Art Prints Museum, and the private collection "The World of the Nativity Scene" in Salerano sul Lambro.

-The pride of local produce include cheeses, the most famous being Mascarpone, but also Pennerone, Lodi Granone, cheeses with flavours that these days are becoming hard to find. and the Raspadura, a grana-like fresh cheese traditionally served in thin slices cut with a special knife which makes the cheese curl in on itself.
+The pride of local produce include cheeses, the most famous being mascarpone, along with Pannerone, Lodi Granone - all cheeses with flavors that these days are becoming hard to find - and the Raspadura, a grana-like fresh cheese traditionally served in thin slices and cut with a special knife that makes the cheese curl in on itself.

 Polenta is served with many dishes.
-One noteworthy dish is the “Pulenta pastissada,” made with sauce, ground beef, butter and raspadüra layered on the polenta.
-Vegetarians will appreciate the ratatuille, a pie served with polenta.
+One noteworthy dish is the Pulenta pastissada, made with sauce, ground beef, butter and flakes of grana cheese layered over the polenta.
+Vegetarians will appreciate the ratatouille, an herb quiche served with polenta.